amplication/docs/docs/how-to/base-directories.md

 ---
 id: base-directories
-title: How To Configure Base Directories
+title: How To Configure Your Service's Git Folder Structure
-sidebar_label: Configure Base Directories
+sidebar_label: How To Configure Your Service's Git Folder Structure
 slug: /how-to/base-directories
 ---

+# How To Configure Your Service's Git Folder Structure

 When you first create your service using our Service Creation Wizard, you can choose whether to store your generated code in your git repository using a Monorepo or Polyrepo style.

 But, you can't edit the individual folder names during creation.